← Back

 LOPA is performed after the HAZOP.
 The HAZOP identifies deviations, causes, and potential incident scenarios; LOPA then evaluates whether the expected scenario frequency is still too high after all protection layers have been considered.

-If the scenario frequency exceeds the organisation’s risk tolerance criteria, LOPA calculates the Risk Reduction Factor (RRF) required to bring that frequency down to the target value.
+If the scenario frequency exceeds the organization’s risk tolerance criteria, LOPA calculates the Risk Reduction Factor (RRF) required to bring that frequency down to the target value.

 The RRF provides the basis for defining the target Safety Integrity Level (SIL) of the additional safety function required.